4-Bit-Player/py_encoding/README.md

 Features:
 -
 - En-/Decode most basic python types to strings and back!
-   - Lists, Dicts, Tuples, Sets, Str, Int, Float, Bools, None
+   - Lists, Dicts, Tuples, Sets, Str, Int, Float, Bools, None, Bytestrings
-- Almost any nested combination is supported.
+- Any nested combination is supported.
 - "Blazingly fast" decoding and fast encoding
-- Support for any valid key values for dictionaries from the supported types
+- Support for any valid key values for dictionaries of the supported types
-- Smaller resulting size \
+- Smaller resulting size than the build in str function\
   (downside: not really readable/editable strings)

 Currently known issues:
 -
-- When encoding strings the ' " ' char followed by an unescaped '\3' char will lead to errors.
+- When encoding strings or byte-strings the ' " ' char followed by an unescaped '\3' char will lead to errors.
-- Bytes and Custom Types are currently not supported (though I will add support for bytes soon)
+- Custom Types are not supported

 Made in pure python and somehow faster at decoding than literal_eval.